Prateeksingh84/End-to-End-ML-Pipeline-for-Real-Time-Material-Classification-Scrap-Simulation-Challenge-/README.md

 ├── .gitignore                 # Files to be ignored by Git ├── README.md                  # This file
 └── performance_report.md      # A summary of model performance

-3. Dataset Used
-The model was trained on a custom dataset inspired by the TrashNet dataset, consisting of at least five classes of scrap materials (e.g., cardboard, glass, metal, paper, plastic, etc.).
-This dataset was chosen for its direct relevance to the problem and its clear, pre-labeled structure, which facilitates easy training.

-4. Model Architecture & Training Process
-Architecture
-The classification model is a Convolutional Neural Network (CNN) based on the ResNet18 architecture.
-This model was chosen for its balance of performance and efficiency, making it suitable for a lightweight deployment scenario.

-Training Process
-Data Preprocessing: The images were preprocessed using torchvision.transforms to resize them to 224x224 pixels and normalize their pixel values.

-Data Augmentation: To improve the model's robustness and prevent overfitting, data augmentation techniques such as random horizontal flipping and color jitter were applied to the training data.

-Transfer Learning: The model was initialized with weights pre-trained on the large ImageNet dataset.
-This process of transfer learning allows the model to leverage existing knowledge, leading to faster convergence and better performance on the target task with less data.

-Fine-tuning: The final fully connected layer of the ResNet18 model was replaced and retrained on the custom dataset while the convolutional base was frozen.

-Evaluation: The model's performance was evaluated using standard metrics including accuracy, precision, recall, and a confusion matrix on a held-out validation set.

-5. Deployment Decisions
-The trained PyTorch model (.pth file) was converted to the ONNX (Open Neural Network Exchange) format.
-This decision was made for the following reasons:

-Portability: ONNX is an open standard that allows models to be run across various platforms and hardware.

-Performance: The ONNX Runtime is a high-performance inference engine that optimizes the model for faster classification, which is crucial for a real-time simulation.